rdvm/m1hypr/README.md

 passwd <username>
 ```

-* Reboot and sign in with new user

-Next get NetworkManager installed, enabled, and use it to connect to WiFi
+Next get NetworkManager installed and enabled.
+It will offer a better
-since it'll be a better experience for normal use.
+networking experience for normal daily use.

 * Install NetworkManager

 ```
-sudo pacman -S networkmanager
+pacman -S networkmanager
 ```

 * Enable NetworkManager

 ```
-sudo systemctl enable NetworkManager.service
+systemctl enable NetworkManager.service
 ```

-* Reboot (not strictly necessary but it's quick enough that you might as well)
+* Reboot and sign in with your new user account

 * Connect to WiFi using `nmcli`.
 Replace `<SSID>` with the name of your
-  wireless network and `<password>` with your WiFi password.
+  wireless network.
+The `--ask` will prompt you for your password.

 ```
-nmcli device wifi connect <SSID> password <password>
+nmcli --ask device wifi connect <SSID>
 ```

 Check that you're getting a good IP address with `ip a`, able to ping other IP
-addresses and/or hostnames with `ping 8.8.8.8`/`ping google.com`, etc.
+addresses and/or hostnames with `ping 8.8.8.8`/`ping google.com`, etc. I
+sometimes have needed to run the above `nmcli...` command twice to get it to
+connect for some reason.

 #### Move to edge kernel